AidLite Python API Documentation

 Get Output Data get_output_tensor()

-After inference is complete, the resulting data needs to be retrieved.
-As mentioned in the flow introduction, after retrieving the result data, it can be processed to determine if the results are correct.
+After inference is completed, the result data obtained from inference needs to be extracted.
+As mentioned when introducing the workflow, after extracting the result data, this result data can be processed to determine whether the result is correct.

 API | get_output_tensor |